k4y3ff/Exercise-8/README.md

 Current Status
 ---------------
 * To run Markov chain portion of the assignment, run markov.py.
-* To print several users' timelines, edit the twitter_api.py file accordingly.
-    * The twitter_api.py file does not currently interact with the markov.py file.
+It will pull from a "input_file.txt" file (created by twitter_api.py, which pulls original tweets from multiple users' twitter timelines).

 Description
 ------------